 On today’s special Entrepreneur Series, we are chatting with Jordan Robbins, Founder of Revly Sport.
 REVLY Sport is a swimwear brand designed for women with active lifestyles.

-📍 Welcome to our new founder series on the Voice and Sport Podcast.
+[00:01] Stef: Welcome to our new founder series on the Voice in Sport Podcast.
 Over the next several weeks, we will be bringing more visibility to incredible women entrepreneurs in the sports industry.
 In this series, we highlight women athletes who started their own companies in the sport world and beyond.
-We will share their biggest tips for succeeding in the industry, their founder's story, and just how these amazing women built their c.
+We will share their biggest tips for succeeding in the industry, their founder's story, and just how these amazing women built their companies.

 We hope you enjoy this new series, elevating Women Founders in the Sports Industry, and here we go.
-Welcome to the Voice and Sport Podcast, Jordan.
+Welcome to the Voice in Sport Podcast, Jordan.

 And that's kind of like the void that we're filling, where we're using the highest quality products on the market.
 That the luxury swimmer brands are using, but then we have the designs and the durability of these active brands.
 So think of like your favorite sports bras that are super supportive and stay in place.